-Even if the weather isn't particularly noteworthy at the moment, it can still be acknowledged.
+Even if the weather isn’t particularly noteworthy at the moment, it can still be a good topic of chit chat.
 Some things you can say are:

 You can also ask someone about the climate in their hometown.

-- Is it much different from where you are now?
+- Is the weather here much different from where you grew up?

-- If they could live anywhere based entirely on the weather, where would they live?
+- If you could live anywhere based entirely on the weather, where would you live?

-Some people can talk more about sports than others, so there are some rules of thumb to consider before discussing sports.
+Some people know about sports than others, so there are some rules of thumb to consider before discussing sports.

 You want to know your audience, so this topic may be best for people with whom you have crossed paths in the past.
 You can also preface the conversation with, “So, are you a sports fan?” or “Did you watch the game last night?”

 Having an enthusiastic conversation about your favorite team can be fun, but don’t let it get heated if you and your conversation partner disagree about some aspect of your sports discussion.

 If you find the conversation is taking a tense turn, make a quick topic change and find an area where you better connect.